The 21 Best Live Streaming Solutions – Everything You Need to Know in 2025

 A live streaming solution is a video hosting platform that supports broadcasting in real-time.

-Generally, these platforms are equipped with a collection of professional broadcasting tools and features, like white-label video players, cloud transcoding tools, privacy and security, monetization support, global delivery, and more.
+Generally, these platforms are equipped with a collection of professional broadcasting tools and features, like VOD hosting, white-label video players, cloud transcoding tools, privacy and security, monetization support, global delivery, and more.
 These live streaming solution tools allow you to take control of your content.

 Live streaming with a dedicated solution is typically more reliable than social media applications and consumer-grade streaming services.
 However, there are benefits to using both social media applications, consumer-grade streaming services, and a professional-grade live streaming solution.
 A combination of all three is perhaps the best for maximum reach.